Gary Mekikian: Early ventures

-M&M Media / Trebel Music
+M&M Media / TREBEL Music

-In 2014, after a patent was issued on a new method of delivering and monetizing digital media on mobile and desktop devices, Mekikian co-founded M&M Media, Inc., a digital music distribution company that released the Trebel Music app to reduce digital media piracy by specifically targeting a demographic which uses piracy as a form of digital media consumption.
+In 2014, after a patent was issued on a new method of delivering and monetizing digital media on mobile and desktop devices, Mekikian co-founded M&M Media, Inc., a digital music distribution company that released the TREBEL Music app to reduce digital media piracy by specifically targeting a demographic which uses piracy as a form of digital media consumption.

+TREBEL Music operates in Indonesia, Mexico, Colombia, and the US, and its investors include fashion mogul, Chris Burch, global pop star Maluma, NBA basketball star, Thaddeus Young, soccer star Memo Ochoa, and Indonesian media mogul, Hary Tanoesoedibjo.

 Genocide Awareness and Prevention

-In 2015, the descendants of the Armenian genocide around the world commemorated the 100 anniversary of the first genocide of the 20th century.
-Mekikian, along with a group of American-Armenians, organized an event called LA2DC, a coast-to-coast, running and cycling, relay marathon.
-The mission is to increase awareness of modern-day genocides, and to stop genocides as a war tactic.
+In 2015, the descendants of the survivors of the Armenian genocide commemorated the 100th anniversary of the first genocide of the 20th century around the world.
+Mekikian, along with a group of Armenian Americans, organized an event which was titled LA2DC, a coast-to-coast, running and cycling, relay marathon.
+The purpose of the event is to increase awareness of modern-day genocides, and prevent genocides from being used as a war tactic.
 Over a thousand athletes ran and cycled non-stop, from Los Angeles to Washington DC, to deliver a petition to Congress - a message of gratitude to Americans and others who worked to prevent genocides, and rescued the survivors.
 Mekikian and colleagues authored the petition which was delivered in a relay baton to Congressman Adam Schiff who read it on the floor of the House of Representatives on May 20, 2015.